xymak/php-smartcrop-extension/README.md

 Additionally PHP GD extension is needed to be load into PHP.

-This PHP extension can only work on Linux OS
+This PHP extension can only work on Linux OS.

 You can install it by running:
 ```